sofmeright/PVE_Ceph-Disaster_Recovery/README.md

 💡 Pro tip: The rsync backup steps in the script will create a full copy of critical configs and keyrings.
 Run this first and confirm backups before touching live data.

+> Note: Failing one or more of the above checks does not guarantee your data is unrecoverable.
+It simply means the recovery process is out of scope for this repository.
+At that point, recovery would require a Ceph data recovery specialist who can extract data directly from Placement Groups (PGs) and piece it back together — a process that is highly technical, extremely time-consuming, and often very costly.
+Unless the lost data is exceptionally valuable *and* you or your organization have deep pockets, this route is usually impractical.

 ## Setup and Usage
 ### Scripts
 You will need two scripts: